 Can I freeze cornbread dressing?

 Yes.
 You can freeze it unbaked or baked.
 Wrap it securely and freeze in a container that will be oven safe later.
 Thaw overnight in the refrigerator and bake as directed in recipe or reheat in a 350 degree oven until warm.
 I suggest covering it with foil to reheat.
+Otherwise, if baking, don’t cover it unless it begins to get too brown on top.

 Adding Giblets